How can water providers communicate critical information when it matters most?

 Door hangers have been part of the utility toolbox for decades and are effective for making sure a message is delivered.
 The downside is that door hangers can be time consuming and expensive to deliver—not to mention impractical for providing continuous situation updates.

 Though cost effective and easy to send, bill stuffers are typically mailed once a month—making it difficult to send critical information when it is timely.
-Utilities who use bill inserts to deliver important information to customers may also be disappointed to discover that up to 66 percent of people don’t read these supplemental mailers.
+Utilities who use bill inserts to deliver important information to customers may also be disappointed to discover that many of their residents don’t read these supplemental mailers.

 Cost effective and easy to use, social media can increase a water utility’s visibility.
 Unfortunately, many customers may not be following their water provider on social media and for those who are, a post can be easy to miss.

 Texting can be an effective way to communicate critical information to customers.
 Not only is text messaging cost effective, it can also provide immediate delivery and is quickly becoming the preferred method of communication for the majority of customers.
 The challenge for some utilities will be updating contact lists to include textable phone numbers.

 Email provides a good option for reaching customers with inexpensive and fast delivery—especially for those who don’t have a textable phone number.
 While open rates tend to be slightly lower than texting , email may be a good secondary option.
 Downsides for this method include the potential for important emails to be marked as spam or not read immediately.

 Direct communication with customers through text messaging and email may be the best way for utilities to reach customers going forward.
 Not only do direct messages receive a higher view rate than other forms of communication (90 percent of texts are opened within three minutes), texts and emails also require minimal staff time, no production costs, and can be sent with immediate delivery.